-If you are facing deportation (removal) from the United States, either prior to or while in immigration court proceedings, you may have an opportunity to argue that you should not be deported.
-If that is unsuccessful, you may ask the judge to leave the country on your own, without receiving an order of deportation on your immigration record.
+If you are a foreign national facing deportation (removal) from the United States, either prior to or while in immigration court proceedings, you might have an opportunity to defend yourself and argue that you should not be deported.
+If that won't work, however, you can ask the immigration judge for the chance to leave the country on your own, without receiving an order of deportation on your immigration record.
 This type of request is known as "voluntary departure."
 This article will discuss who can request voluntary departure, and whether your request is likely to be granted.

-The key thing to understand about your eligibility for voluntary departure is that it depends on when you make the request, either:
+The key thing to understand about your eligibility for voluntary departure is that it depends in part on when you make the request, either:

 Pre-hearing voluntary departure is not available to a non-citizen who is stopped at the U.S. border.
-Also, aggravated felons and noncitizens engaged in terrorist activities are ineligible for pre-hearing voluntary departure.
+Also, aggravated felons and noncitizens involved in terrorist activities are ineligible for pre-hearing (or any) voluntary departure.

-You may seek voluntary departure at the very beginning of removal proceedings; that is, at your master calendar hearing in immigration court.
+You may seek voluntary departure at the beginning of immigration court removal proceedings; that is, at your master calendar hearing.
 Just like if you request voluntary departure from DHS before going to court, seeking voluntary departure at this stage means that you forever give up the right to apply for any other form of immigration relief.

 In order to qualify for voluntary departure at the start of a removal hearing, you must:

 The decision of whether to grant voluntary departure is in the discretion of the immigration judge.
 The judge may consider factors such as your criminal history, immigration history, and family and community ties in the United States.

 In practice, immigration judges are particularly interested in whether the non-citizen requesting voluntary departure has any criminal offenses.
 The judge may therefore review and analyze criminal dockets, police reports, and other evidence to determine whether or not to grant voluntary departure.
 If you have any criminal offenses on your record, consult with an immigration attorney to discuss whether such offenses may adversely impact your voluntary departure request.